-On this page I would like to present small projects, which do not belong directly to a station.
+On this page I would like to present meters and testers.

-If you have actually no space on the front of your self-construction transceivers for a frequency display, this counter by Small Wonder Labs is the correct for you.
+If you have actually no space on the front of your self-construction transceivers for a frequency display, this counter is the correct for you.
 On the front only the space for a tracer is required.
 The output of the frequency takes place thereby as CW word with three or four digits, whereby the signal is supplied easily to the AF signal.
 Due to its size of (3.2 × 4.5 cm) and the adjustable frequency offset each self-construction equipment thereby can actually be re-tooled.
 The maximal computable frequency is 32.767 MHz.
 These frequency counters be based on a PIC circuit.
-The counter was avaiable by Small Wonder Labs, which already closed.
+The counter was available by Dave Benson, K1SWL, Small Wonder Labs, which already closed.

-Digital Frequency Display DFD1, Almost All Digital Electronics (AADE)
+Almost All Digital Electronics (AADE) DFD1 - Digital Frequency Display

 I had the problem to build somehow a counter or similar into a transceiver with VFO tuning over a 10-turn potentiometer however without frequency counters.
 Old pictures in American magazines occurred to me again.
 With the devices illustrated the control and frequency display were combined.
 Well clearly!
 Thus with most of my devices the main tuning knob against a new tuning with scale were exchanged in each case.
 These new knob had a ratio from 1:3.
 As result a "counter without current" developed.
 With calibration uniquely a table with the relations is noted by counter reading and actual frequency.
 This table, which sticks with me on the top side of the transceivers, permits exactly an statement to the frequency up to 1 kHz.
 For all those, which are more interested in operation and fewer in a display of the frequency on the last cycles per second is exactly interested, for that is this version the best way.
 Different electonic companies and mail-order firms (e.g. Reichelt Elektronik and Conrad Electronic) offer fine tuning knobs with a ratio from 1:3 and in different size.

 If your device is out of order, so you can download technical documentations for MFJ-259 and MFJ-259B.
-The manual for the MFJ-259B is available only on the MFJ webpage.
+The manual for the MFJ-259B is available only on the webpage by MFJ Enterprises.

 A small, but very useful device, develops after short work from this kit.
 It is that L/C meters IIB by AADE.
 Unfortunately, this manufacturer is out of business.
-The L/C meter was buyable also from Funkamateur (Box 73).
+The L/C meter was buyable also from Box 73.
 There is NOTHING comparable for this price on the market!
 Solder the fewer parts together and the kit will work.
 No alignment is necessary.

 Accuracy: typical 1 %, self calibrating.